gabrieljiglau/NEAT_super_mario_bros/README.md

 ---

  ### Interaction with the game
-The api gd.py makes it all possible !
+The gym-super-mario-bros library makes it all possible !